Learn the basics about First Amendment law here.

 David Bernstein from GMU Law School has a very thorough, informative piece on the freedom of assembly and petition.

-Professor Kozel at Notre Dame has a great new article called Precedent and Speech, in which he evaluates the Supreme Court’s willingness to revisit its own prior cases about free speech.
+Randy Kozel at Notre Dame has an article called Precedent and Speech, in which he evaluates the Supreme Court’s willingness to revisit its own prior cases about free speech.

-Morgan Weiland at Stanford recently published an article titled Expanding the Periphery and Threatening the Core: The Ascendant Libertarian Speech Tradition, in which she argues that the Supreme Court has advanced a “libertarian” tradition of free speech that uses the so-called “right to listen” as a way to expand free-speech rights for corporations.
+Morgan Weiland at Stanford published an article titled Expanding the Periphery and Threatening the Core, in which she argues that the Supreme Court has advanced a “libertarian” tradition of free speech that uses the so-called “right to listen” as a way to expand free-speech rights for corporations.

 Books (We haven’t read any of these yet)